 Health experts recommend that adults should do about 150 minutes of moderate exercise every week.
 Yet with hectic lifestyles, you’re probably thinking – how can I fit this in?!
 Well fear not, our guide will provide you with the tips you need keep healthy whilst studying:

 As the saying goes – “an apple a day, will keep the doctor away.”
 It’s easy to say eat fruit and veg, but sometimes, they can be a little bit boring.
 So why not mix it up; create smoothies or even cut up salad sticks to eat with dip – it’s healthier than tortilla chips!
 There are plenty of recipes available online and some of our favourites can be found on the Food Network site.

 2. Have an early night

 The importance of sleep can never be underestimated.
-Not only does sleep allow our body to relax and repair itself, it also allows helps our mind to process information and supports memory development.
+Not only does sleep allow our body to relax and repair itself, it also helps our mind to process information and supports memory development.
 Plus, it gives us the energy we need to for the next day.
 It is recommended that adults should have between 7-8 hours of sleep, whilst teens need 9-10 hours.
 Although, we won’t judge you if you need a couple of extra hours sleep on a Sunday morning.

 3. Drink plenty of water

-We all like to treat ourselves to a pint or two, but it’s important to ensure your drink plenty of water.
+We all like to treat ourselves to a pint or two, but it’s important to ensure you drink plenty of water.
 Medical advice has shown that it can have many benefits such as energising your muscles, keeps skin looking healthy and flushes out toxins in your body.